-Orion Academy is at present partially open to provide emergency child care for key workers and for students that are deemed to be vulnerable and unable to be safely cared for at home.
-The school has risk assessed, and continue to risk assess students that are attending provision at school and are regularly keeping parents, carers and named social workers informed.
+Northern House Academy is at present partially open to provide emergency childcare for key workers and for students that are deemed to be vulnerable and unable to be safely cared for at home.
+From the start of Summer Term 6 the school will begin to increase numbers of students attending in a gradual and planned manner, following government guidance and continuing to ensure that the safety of the school community is paramount.
+The school has risk assessed, and continues to risk assess students that are attending provision at school and are regularly keeping parents, carers and named social workers informed.
 The school is maintaining regular contact with all students and families and sharing information as appropriate, including safeguarding concerns with the appropriate agencies.